ThirtySomething/YAIP/README.md

 		 */
 		void SectionKill(const std::string &Section);

-* Get a vector of strings containing all keys of a section
+* Get all keys of a section in a vector of strings

 		/**
 		 * Get all keys of a section of the INI file